 A religious person may call it prayer.

-Prayer feels different, more surrendered than spell work.
+Prayer feels different.
+It is much more surrendered than spell work.

-Where spell work often emphasizes directing energy outward, prayer tends to place trust into the hands of something greater, whether that is God, the universe, divine timing, or fate.
+Where spell work is all about directing energy outward.
+Prayer places trust in the hands of something greater, whether that is God, the universe, divine timing, or fate.

 But even prayer asks for belief.